|Client||BaseCamp Real Estate|

-The project is articulated with an exciting entrance on the north, revealing a stunning view of the sculptural, organic volume that rises slowly from the ground level and welcomes people into the area.
+The project is articulated with an entrance from the north that reveals a stunning view of the sculptural, organic volume that rises slowly from the ground level and welcomes people into the area.
 They are invited into the court yards or inspired to take a stroll of the publicly accessible, green roof landscape.

 Construction and materials

-The facades are Rockpanel wood facades with triple layered glass facades.
-The facade materials are in harmony with the natural green surroundings, and the vertical shades enhances the organic form, and gives reference to the vertical experience from trees in forests.
+The facade materials corresponds with the natural green surroundings and the vertical shades enhances the organic form, and gives reference to the vertical experience from trees in forests.